wblondel/PagesJaunes-Downloader/README.en.md

 The advent of the Internet and smartphones greatly reduced the need for a paper phone book.
 2019 is the last edition of Pages Blanches, 2020 is the last edition of Pages Jaunes.
 Some departments didn't get a recent edition, and only the latest edition is available online.
 Therefore, more and more digital phone books can't be downloaded anymore, for the benefit of the [PagesJaunes](https://www.pagesjaunes.fr/) website.

 When selecting a department, the tool shows which phone books are available by checking a database I created (phonebooks.sqlite).
-However, phone books may have been deleted since the latest update of this database.
-The download process will then result by an error.
+However, a phone book you selected may have been deleted since the latest update of this database.
+The program will update the local database so that it doesn't list this phone book anymore.

 ## An issue?
 A comment?
 An idea?